perfsonar/perfsonar-dev-tools/README.md

 % /path/to/tools/bin/make-repo-release -r 1 -d 2 -g 4.2.0
 ```

+## To merge changes in forward branches
+### All repos: merge-forward
+- Takes a VERSION as parameter
+- Work in a temporary directory
+- Loop on all repos/projects
+  - Clone repo
+  - Call `next-versions` to make sure forward branches exist
+  - Call `merge-repo-forward`
+  - Do a git **push** if succesful

+### One repo: merge-repo-forward
+The `merge-repo-forward` program try to merge changes from a lower release branch to the current branch.
+It works on a single repository.
+It always takes an argument: the VERSION to be merged, which needs to be lower than the current branch version.
+If a tag for the lower VERSION exists the tag will be merged, otherwise it is the tip of the lower VERSION branch that is merged in the current (higher version) branch.

+It first tries to do a straight `git merge` (which also do a commit) and exit if all is fine.

+If the straight merge doesn't work and a tag is being merged (i.e.: it is a released version that is to be merged forward), then this script tries to take care of all known differences that can happen between the branches.
+It currently catters for changes in RPM `*.spec` files, `Makefile` files, `configure.ac` files and `debian/changelog` files.
+For the `pscheduler` repositories, it does that for all sub-directories.
+All the changes are then added in a single commit to the repository.

+If the straight merge doesn't work and it's not a tag that is being merged, then the script exits and ask for a manual merge.

 ## To close a release branch
 The `close-branch` program is used on release to prepare for
 development of the next release by doing the following: